adamBq/PostureFocus/README.md

 ## How It Works

 1. The app uses your webcam to track key body landmarks (nose, shoulders)
-2. You calibrate by sitting in your ideal posture
+2. You calibrate by sitting in your ideal posture (NOTE: The camera must be infront of you, not diagonal)
 3. The app continuously monitors three metrics:
    - **Neck distance** (3D) - detects forward head posture
    - **Neck vertical distance** (2D) - detects head dropping